scristobal/game-of-wasm/README.md

 Next:

 - Try to write directly into memory.

+### Tue 11 Oct 2022

-- Modify grid on mouse button down.
+- Cells are modified directly in memory on mouse over.

+Next:

+- Continue rust-wasm book

 ## To do list